Mikey Way

-Michael James Way (born September 10, 1980) is an American musician and actor.
-He is best known as the bassist of the rock band My Chemical Romance.
-He is also the multi-instrumentalist and backing vocalist of rock duo Electric Century.

-Mikey co-wrote Collapser with Shaun Simon, which was released July 2019 on DC Comics.
+Michael James Way (born September 10, 1980) is an American musician and songwriter, best known as the bassist of the rock band My Chemical Romance.
+He also serves as the multi-instrumentalist and backing vocalist of rock duo Electric Century.
+Way co-wrote Collapser with Shaun Simon; it was released in July 2019 on DC Comics.
+In 2024, Way cowrote Christmas 365 with Jonathan Rivera, published under Dark Horse Comics.

 Early life

 Way was born September 10, 1980, in Newark, New Jersey to Donna Lee Way (née Rush) and Donald Way and is of Scottish and Italian ancestry.
 He was raised in Belleville, New Jersey alongside his older brother Gerard.
 Growing up, he worked in a Barnes & Noble and later Eyeball Records.
 Both of these played a major part in the formation of My Chemical Romance.
 Eyeball signed the band and released their debut record.

 The first concert he ever went to was a Smashing Pumpkins concert with his brother.
-After seeing them perform he told him "we have to do this."
+After seeing them perform, Mikey told his brother that "we have to do this."
 He was asked to join My Chemical Romance, which involved him having to improve his bass skills in the space of a week.
-He has toured with From First To Last.